mthstv/mthstv/README.md

 # 👋 Hi there

 I'm Matheus Tavares, a passionate and comunicative software developer and tech enthusiast. </br>
-With over 5 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.
+With over 6 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 # 🚀 Expertise
-With five years in full-stack web development, I'm skilled in PHP, TypeScript, and cloud services.
+I'm skilled in PHP, TypeScript, and cloud services.
 I build secure back-ends with Laravel and Node.js, and dynamic front-ends with React and Vue.
 I develop robust server-side apps, and integrate AWS, Azure, and Google Cloud for deployment.
 I'm proficient in SQL and NoSQL databases, offering complete, end-to-end solutions.
 Always learning and innovating, I'm a versatile developer ready to handle new challenges and create modern web solutions.

 # 💻 Tech Stack
 ## Main stack